yashsoni45/ED-TECH/README.md

-# StudyNotion
+# ED-TECH

-**StudyNotion** is a fully functional ed-tech platform that enables users to create, consume, and rate educational content.
+**ED-TECH** is a fully functional ed-tech platform that enables users to create, consume, and rate educational content.
 Built using the MERN stack (MongoDB, ExpressJS, ReactJS, NodeJS), the platform provides a seamless and interactive learning experience for students and a space for instructors to showcase their expertise.

 ## Table of Contents